cahillsf/rpi-particulate-sensor/docs/part1.md

 ## Build the OS

-I [forked and updated](https://github.com/cahillsf/meta-mylayer/tree/walnascar) the layer from the hackster post to make it compatible with the most recent (at time of writing) [Yocto](https://www.yoctoproject.org/) release `wasnascar`.
+I [forked and updated](https://github.com/cahillsf/meta-mylayer/tree/walnascar) the layer from the hackster post to make it compatible with the most recent (at time of writing) [Yocto](https://www.yoctoproject.org/) release `walnascar`.
 To test and build the OS it I used two separate envs, a local one for quick development and then a chunkier machine on AWS to run the build.
-Details linked below, definitely did not "overoptimize" here so I'm sure there are improvements that could be made.
+Details linked below (I'm on a 2020 Mac AMD), did not "overoptimize" here so I'm sure there are improvements that could be made.

-### Vagrantbox
+### Vagrant + Virtualbox

 [config](../build/local/)

-Mounts
+Darwin doesn't play well with the build process in my limited experience, so I used [vagrant + virtualbox](https://developer.hashicorp.com/vagrant/docs/providers/virtualbox) to setup a linux env and test the layer.

+Assumes you have both [poky](https://github.com/yoctoproject/poky) and [my-layer](https://github.com/cahillsf/meta-mylayer/tree/walnascar) available in your home dir and mounts them into the VM.

 ### AWS